 8. Learning More About the JTBD Framework

-I plan on writing a detailed article on how to implement the JTBD framework, so stay tuned for that.
+I plan on writing a detailed article on how to operationalize the JTBD framework, so stay tuned for that.
 In the meantime, if you're interested in the JTBD framework and want to dig deeper, consider checking out books like "The Jobs To Be Done Playbook" by Jim Kalbach, "Competing Against Luck" by Clayton Christensen, and the "Jobs To Be Done Toolkit" by Strategyn.